RECON: Reasoning with Condensation for Efficient Retrieval-Augmented Generation: Introduction

-In this work, we instantiate the framework within the Search-R1 pipeline and denote the resulting method as \textbf{RE}asoning with \textbf{CON}densation (\textbf{\ours}), where ``condensation'' highlights the learned compression of retrieved evidence to support multi-turn reasoning.
-The summarizer is trained in two stages: first, via relevance pretraining on MS MARCO~\cite{bajaj2016msmarco} to discriminate useful from non-useful documents; then, via distillation of multi-aspect summaries from GPT-4o-mini~\cite{hurst2024gpt4osystemcard}, aligning the model with human-preferred properties such as factuality, completeness, and clarity~\cite{pagnoni-etal-2021-understandingfactuality,liu-etal-2023-improvingsummarizationfactual,ryu-etal-2024-multidimensional}.
+We instantiate this framework within the Search-R1 search-agent pipeline and call the resulting method \textbf{RE}asoning with \textbf{CON}densation (\textbf{\ours}).
+The compressor is trained in two stages: first, relevance pretraining on MS MARCO~\citep{bajaj2016msmarco} to discriminate useful from irrelevant retrieved passages; then, distillation of multi-aspect summaries from GPT-4o-mini~\citep{hurst2024gpt4osystemcard}, aligning the model with human-preferred properties such as factuality and clarity~\citep{pagnoni-etal-2021-understandingfactuality,kryscinski2020evaluatingthefactualconsistency,liu-etal-2023-improvingsummarizationfactual,ryu-etal-2024-multidimensional}.
+The compressor remains frozen during RL training to preserve policy stability.